 This resignation letter gives your company the evidence it needs should you later file for unemployment compensation or claim that you were fired.
-It also provides an historical document for the future should you decide to reapply for employment, ask for an employment reference, or need employment verification for a new employer.
+It also provides a historical document for the future should you decide to reapply for employment, ask for an employment reference, or need employment verification for a new employer.

 Additionally, the resignation letter is your last, best chance to leave a good impression.
 You never know when that will serve you well in the future because you never know how your paths will cross with coworkers again.

-So, it's best not to burn any bridges as you resign - not in your resignation letter or in your exit interview.
+So, it's best not to burn any bridges as you resign—not in your resignation letter or in your exit interview.
 Keep a professional approach to all of your leave-takings.
 Treat coworkers with grace and dignity and you will reside in the positive memories of all.
 This may help you fulfill career goals in the future.

 If you are angry or unhappy with your current employer, the resignation letter is not the time to tell him.
 Let your letter demonstrate your professionalism.
 You can’t predict the future and you never know who will view your resignation as Human Resources personnel change over time as does who will read your personnel file.

-Sample Resignation Letter for a Promotion
+Sample Resignation Letter to Accept a Promotion (Text Version)

 City, State, Zip Code